tp02ga/attendee/docs/basics.md

 # Basics of Bots

 ## What is a bot?
-In the Attendee platform, a bot is an automated participant that can join virtual meetings across different platforms (Zoom, Google Meet, Microsoft Teams) to perform various tasks such as recording and transcription.
+In the Attendee platform, a bot is an automated participant that can join virtual meetings across Zoom, Google Meet, and Microsoft Teams to perform various tasks such as recording and transcription.

 ## Bot Capabilities

 1. Recording: Bots can record audio and video from meetings
-2. Transcription: Bots can transcribe meeting conversations in real-time or after the meeting ends
+2. Transcription: Bots can transcribe meeting conversations in real-time
 3. Speech: Bots can speak arbitrary audio into the meeting
-4. Avatars: Bots can display arbitrary images as in their virtual webcam
+4. Avatars: Bots can display arbitrary images from their virtual webcam
 5. Chat: Bots can record and send chat messages

 ## Bot States